 What is Crack Green Beans?

-Crack Green Beans is basically a Southern-style side dish where fresh green beans are baked in a sweet and savory sauce and then topped with crispy bacon bits.
+Crack green beans are basically a side dish where fresh or frozen green beans are baked in a sweet and savory sauce, then finished off with crispy bacon bits.
+The sauce usually has butter, brown sugar, honey, and soy sauce, so the beans end up coated in a glossy mix that tastes both rich and comforting.

 Why You’ll Love This Recipe: